microsoft/mscclpp/docs/design/design.md

 This section delivers a comprehensive overview of the MSCCL++ interfaces, encompassing both the setup and initialization of communication channels and the MSCCL++ kernel programming model.

 #### Communication setup and initialization APIs
 MSCCL++ provides APIs in both C++ and Python for establishing communication channels, with further information available in the [Initialization](../getting-started/tutorials/initialization.md) section.
-Presently, it supports two types of connections: `deviceIPC` for `NVLink/xGMI`, and `IB` for `InfiniBand`.
+Presently, it supports two types of transports: `cudaIPC` for `NVLink/xGMI`, and `IB` for `InfiniBand`.
 Users are empowered to select the connection type that best suits their hardware infrastructure.

 #### MSCCL++ kernel programming model
 MSCCL++ offers one-sided communication methods directly callable from a GPU kernel, encompassing two primary API categories: data copy and synchronization.
 The data copy API features functions such as `put()`, `get()`, `read()`, and `write()`, while the synchronization API comprises `signal()`, `flush()`, and `wait()`.
-Demonstrated below, the basic utilization of the data copy API involves the put() method, which facilitates the transfer of 1KB of data from a local GPU to a remote GPU.
+Demonstrated below, the basic utilization of the data copy API involves the `put()` method, which facilitates the transfer of 1KB of data from a local GPU to a remote GPU.
+Then send a signal to remote peer to notify the data is ready to use.
+To receive the data, the remote peer can call `wait()` method.
 This operation is executed within a kernel launched with a single block.
 ```cpp
 // Running on rank 0
 __device__ void gpuKernel(mscclpp::SmChannelDeviceHandle* smChannel) {